Global fixed point in low-dimensional surface group deformation space: Introduction

-The purpose of this paper is to provide a substantially shorter alternative proof of a special case of Theorem \ref{L-L}.
-Specifically, we focus on global fixed points of the pure mapping class group action on $X_r$, which are easier to analyze than general finite orbits.
-To be precise, the pure mapping class group $\pmgn$ is the subgroup of $\mgn$ consisting of those mapping classes which induce the trivial permutation on the set of the punctures.
-Since $\pmgn$ is of finite index in $\mgn$, its global fixed point lies in a finite $\mgn$-orbit.
-Combining our previous construction in \cite{visualization} with known classification results of low-dimensional linear representations of $\pmgn$ due to Franks--Handel \cite{FH} and Korkmaz \cite{korkmaz}, and then applying an earlier work by Biswas--Koberda--Mj--Santharoubane \cite{BKMS}, we obtain the following result:
+The main contribution of this paper is to establish a direct approach to a special case of Theorem \ref{L-L}, based on an elementary construction.
+Rather than treating arbitrary finite orbits, we focus on global fixed points for the action of the pure mapping class group $\pmgn$ on $X_r$.
+To be precise, $\pmgn$ is the subgroup of $\mgn$ consisting of those mapping classes which induce the trivial permutation on the set of the punctures.
+Since $\pmgn$ has finite index in $\mgn$, every global fixed point of the $\pmgn$-action lies in a finite $\mgn$-orbit.
+The point of this restriction is that, in the fixed point setting, one can canonically associate to a representation $\phi:\pi\to\GL{r,\C}$ a linear representation of the pure mapping class group of the surface with a marked point.
+This construction, originating in \cite{visualization}, makes it possible to apply known results on low-dimensional linear representations of pure mapping class groups due to Franks--Handel \cite{FH} and Korkmaz \cite{Korkmaz}, together with a theorem of Biswas--Koberda--Mj--Santharoubane \cite{BKMS}.